loboczss/OrganizadorArquivosWPF/README.md

 The `SyncWorker` project builds a Windows service that synchronizes data every 10 minutes.
 Install the service using `sc create` or similar tools and ensure the `BackupFolder` setting is configured.

+### Reliable Backup

+Backup uploads now retry automatically using an exponential backoff strategy and verify file integrity on SharePoint for up to several minutes.

 ## License

 This project is licensed under the [MIT License](LICENSE).